Not your ordinary oatmeal cookie. The addition of moist grated apple and sweet chopped dates adds interest to the American standard.

 What you don’t realize (or maybe you do) is that a fair chunk of my recipes never make it to posting.
 Some, like this week’s Moroccan Chicken Wings, don’t make the cut.
 They aren’t worth salvaging, even with significant tweaking.
 I write a recipe, I shop, I cook, I photograph, and then nothing.
 The story ends.

-When these cookies first came out of the oven, I thought they were going to be one of those lost soul recipes.
+When these cookies first came out of the oven, I thought they were going to be one of those lost-soul recipes.
 They tasted great, but strayed too far from what I had first envisioned.
 I imagined something reminiscent of a quintessential Quaker Oatmeal cookies – but flavored like Apples and Cinnamon Instant Oatmeal.
-These cookies were something quite different – chewy, yet somewhat flat and lacy in texture, a bit difficult to remove from the cookie sheet and, well, not very photogenic.
+These cookies were something quite different – chewy, not crisp, somewhat flat, and a bit difficult to remove from the cookie sheet and, well, not very photogenic.
 I popped one, and then another, and then a third in my mouth as I tried to determine what went wrong (I snuck in a few more before bedtime).

 I took the rest of the batch into the office and, by lunchtime, realized they may not look pretty, they may not be the quintessential cookie of my childhood, but, as coworkers sought me out for their rave reviews, these cookies were damn good.
 It dawned on me, I can’t judge the final product based on my expectations – sometimes it’s okay to stray.